 Hospital workers regularly work with needles, scalpels, and other sharp implements.
 Although there are many safety regulations workers need to follow, accidents can always happen.
 If there is an accident, it can range in severity.
 Being pricked by a clean needle likely won’t cause much damage, although you should still report the incident to your employer, but a dropped scalpel could cause serious injury.

 Hospitals are hotspots for diseases.
 In addition to the dangers of pricks from dirty needles, workers routinely encounter biowaste, sometimes without protective gear.
 These encounters can increase the likelihood that a nurse, orderly, or doctor contracts the patient’s disease.

 Hospitals also face a shortage of PPE (Personal Protective Equipment), particularly this year.
 Many workers had to treat patients with damaged, minimal, or no PPE, creating a unique risk.
 There is evidence that the more exposure someone has to the novel Coronavirus, the worse their symptoms will be if they contract it.

-COVID-19 isn’t the only highly contagious virus in the population.
+There are many highly contagious virus in the population.
 If hospital workers don’t have adequate access to PPE or are exposed to an infection due to human error, they may be eligible to receive workers’ compensation benefits.